-The SPC as well as the Experimental Forecast Program (EFP) and Experimental Warning Program (EWP) within the HWT will receive early exposure to GOES-R PG products during the 2010 Spring Experiment running from May through June.
+The SPC as well as the Experimental Forecast Program (EFP) and Experimental Warning Program (EWP) within the HWT will receive early exposure to GOES-R PG products during the 2011 Spring Experiment running from May through June.
 Pre-operational demonstrations of these GOES-R PG data will provide National Weather Service (NWS) operational forecasters at the SPC and HWT an opportunity to critique and improve the products relatively early in their development.
 In 2009, the first year SPC participated in the PG Program, foundational relationships were established and demonstration methodologies were developed leading to optimal testing of suites of products in subsequent years.
-In the second year of the GOES-R PG Spring Experiment activities, a more integrated effort between the GOES-R PG and the experimental programs within the HWT will take place to increase exposure of the GOES-R PG activities to the operational community.
+In 2010, the second year of the GOES-R PG Spring Experiment activities, a more integrated effort between the GOES-R PG and the experimental programs within the HWT took place to increase exposure of the GOES-R PG activities to the operational community.
+This year, the Experiment will run from May 9th - June 10th, 2011 and the focus is to again demonstrate and test GOES-R Proving Ground products within an operational framework while collaborating with broader warning/forecast community within other Spring Experiment entities.
+Additionally, this year will include training and evaluations on Day-1 products as well as collaborations with developers on potential Day-2 products.
 Chris Siewert, the satellite champion at SPC, will be coordinating Proving Ground activities in Norman.
-He coordinated last year's Spring Experiment activities at the SPC and HWT and has since been building collaborative relationships within the local and broad operational community.
+He has coordinated the Spring Experiment activities at the SPC and HWT for the last several years and has since been building collaborative relationships within the local and broad operational community.